Divorce in a Loving Way

 - Be mindful of responses from a place of anger or hurt.
 Pause and collect your thoughts when needed.

-- Understand that everyone is going to lose in some way…strategically prepare for your losses.
+- Understand that everyone will lose in some way…strategically prepare for your losses.

 Founder & Managing Director